kalyandevopsengineer/visableBank/README.md

 The application design consists of four controller classes namely:

-- 1.accounts_controller.
+- accounts_controller.
-- 2.beneficiaries_controller.
+- beneficiaries_controller.
-- 3.account_beneficiaries_controller.
+- account_beneficiaries_controller.
-- 4.transactions_controller.
+- transactions_controller.

-Markup : 1.
-The transactions_controller class serves as a service class to perform transfer of money between accounts.
+- The transactions_controller class serves as a service class to perform transfer of money between accounts.
-	 2. Verify the account/beneficiary accounts are active.
+- Verify the account/beneficiary accounts are active.
-	 3. Add money to the beneficiary account.
+- Add money to the beneficiary account.
-	 4. Deduct money from the account holder account.
+- Deduct money from the account holder account.

 ###### Database & Dump file: